fbieberly/ORBCOMM-receiver/README.md

 Scripts include:
-- sat_db.py: just a dictionary of orbcomm satellites I know are active
+- sat_db.py: just a dictionary of ORBCOMM satellites I know are active
 - orbcomm_packet.py: a list of all the known ORBCOMM packet types and their components
 - helpers.py: a file with useful helper functions
 - plot_recording_waterfall.py: plots a waterfall of recordings
-- update_orbcomm_tle.py: downloads the latest orbcomm tles from celestrack.com
+- update_orbcomm_tle.py: downloads the latest ORBCOMM tles from celestrack.com
-- record_orbcomm.py: records orbcomm satellites when they are overhead with an RTLSDR
+- record_orbcomm.py: records ORBCOMM satellites when they are overhead with an RTLSDR
 - file_decoder.py: If you have .mat files in the data folder, this script will attempt to decode one
 - realtime_decoder.py: This is a class for doing decoding of a realtime stream of samples
 - realtime_receiver.py: This is a script that does realtime decoding of the ORBCOMM signal, plus some interesting plots